High-speed rail in Spain: Connection with Barajas Airport

-In May 2021 the Spanish Ministry of Transport, Mobility and Urban Agenda announced its plans to connect Madrid's Adolfo Suárez Madrid–Barajas Airport with the AVE network.
-According to the plans this is going to be realized in two phases.
+In May 2021 the Spanish Ministry of Transport, Mobility and Urban Agenda announced its plans to connect Madrid's Adolfo Suárez Madrid–Barajas Airport with the high-speed network.
+According to these plans, this will be realised in two phases.
 In the first short-term phase, AVE trains will reach the airport by sharing a line with the Cercanías trains until Chamartín station.
-Tendering for these works is planned to start within 2022.
-In long-term during the second phase, a dedicated high-speed line will be constructed to connect the airport.
+Tendering for these works was planned to start in 2022.
+In the long term, during the second phase, a dedicated high-speed line will be constructed to connect the airport.